-These guitar practice tips help your legato playing improve and make your guitar technique feel effortless:
+These practice tips help your legato guitar playing improve and make your technique feel effortless:

-Legato Guitar Practice Tip 1: Articulate The String More Often With The Pick.
+Legato Guitar Technique Practice Tip #1: Articulate The String More Often With The Pick.

-Do this as part of your warm up to make the lick you are practicing feel easier and sound cleaner at faster speeds.
+Do this as part of your warm up before guitar practice to make the lick you are practicing feel easier and sound cleaner at faster speeds.

 Articulating the string more often with the pick helps to articulate hammer ons and pull offs that happen right after the picked note.
 This sets a benchmark for how articulate the notes need to sound.